 Start with high-data journeys, inventory first-party data, define personalization tiers, and use guided AI where humans approve core content.
 Integrate decision engines (recommenders, LLMs) with video production layers, distribute via email/apps, and run controlled experiments measuring reply rates, conversions, and churn.
 Expand only after proving lift, always with privacy controls and metadata for discoverability.

-Disclaimer: This article is for informational and educational purposes only.
-Implementation of AI technologies should comply with all applicable data privacy laws (GDPR, etc.), ethical guidelines, and company policies.
-Results vary; always consult legal and technical experts before deployment.
-The MIT and McKinsey references are cited for illustrative purposes based on public studies.
+⚠️ Disclaimer: This article is for informational and educational purposes only.
+AI technology implementation should comply with all applicable data privacy laws (GDPR, EU AI Act, etc.), ethical guidelines, and company policies.
+Results vary by context.
+Always consult qualified legal, technical, and compliance experts before deployment.
+Statistics cited reflect publicly available research as of early 2026.